Cabalmail

 Provisioning

 The developers have striven to make provisioning as automated as possible.
 However, there are some necessarily manual steps.
 Several of these steps are discussed above under Prerequisites, and others are discussed below under Post-Automation Steps.
-However, one step unavoidably must be attended to during the initial provsioning.
+However, one step unavoidably must be attended to during the initial provisioning.
 This is why the terraform directory has been subdivided into two subdirectories: The first performs the initial automation, and the second all the rest.
 The order is dns first and infra second.
 The overwhelming majority of resources are created by infra.
-In between, you will be instructed to update your domain registrations and add a secret to your Github repository settings.
+In between, you must update the domain registration for your control domain.
+Both stacks are deployed by the same “Build and Deploy Infrastructure” workflow; see Terraform setup for how it works.

 1. Navigate in your browser to your repository in GitHub.